-The medical coder is a health information specialist trained to assign diagnostic and procedural codes, applying both ICD-9-CM and CPT-IV classification systems for optimal reimbursement in a variety of health care settings.
+The medical coder is a health information trained to assign diagnostic and procedural codes, applying classification systems for optimal reimbursement in a variety of health care settings.
 The medical coder will establish a familiarity with other coding and classification systems utilized in nontraditional health care settings as well as reimbursement-related issues and skills including DRG assignment/validation, federal reimbursement systems and operations of third party payors and billing departments.
-Students completing the program are encouraged to sit for the national coding examination to receive credentials as a Certified Coding Specialist (CCS), Certified Coding Apprentice (CCA), or Certified Procedural Coder (CPC).
+Students completing the program are encouraged to sit for the national certification examinations administered by the American Health Information Management Association (AHIMA) and/or the American Academy of Professional Coders (AAPC).